tweag/chainsail/docker/README.md

 # docker

-`docker-compose` can be used to spin up a full RESAAS deployment.
+`docker-compose` can be used to spin up a full Chainsail deployment.

 ## client